forrest1988/signalvelocity/README.md

 ---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

-## How to cite
+## Citation

-If you use this tool, please acknowledge it as:
+If you use SignalVelocity in your research, please cite the archived release:

-> “SignalVelocity ([https://github.com/forrest1988/signalvelocity](https://github.com/forrest1988/signalvelocity)) was used to generate directional signal velocity plots comparing ChIP-seq tracks across genomic regions.”
+**Rosikiewicz W. SignalVelocity (v0.2.0).
+Zenodo. https://doi.org/10.5281/zenodo.TBD**